Honest truth: We Can Only Meet Other at the Depth We've Met Ourselves

 Share

 Meeting yourself at a deep level isn’t just about self-awareness.
 It’s about presence, vulnerability, and integration.
-It means confronting your shadows, embracing your desires, and accepting your patterns, wounds, and gifts.
-When you have done this work, you show up fully in relationships.
-Without it, interactions can trigger old wounds, create miscommunication, or foster dependency.
+It means confronting your shadows, honoring your desires, and accepting your patterns, wounds, and gifts.

 -